-Whilst enjoying the comfort the recently converted Can Grau base, you will ride in a different direction each day including a trail to the beach.
+Ride in a different direction each day, including a trail to the beach, while enjoying the comfort the recently converted Can Grau base.
 Andalusian horses will adeptly guide you on this discovery trail deep into the heart of Catalonia where the riding is as varied as the ever changing landscapes of the region.
 There are plenty of opportunities to canter along the plains and meadows, over river valleys and through the winding forest trails.

 Ride to medieval cobbled and walled villages and enjoy the famous Catalan cuisine and wines from the Empurdan region which are served throughout the ride.
 The diverse range of dishes, tapas and picnics make this a gastronomic way to discover the local area with opportunities to take days off or ride every day.
 A more relaxed experience than the trails with no pressure to ride each day or pack your bag each night.